TangLitEn/multistage_approval_gform/README.md

 2. Workflow (All the Form(s) attached, EXCEPT **Approval Receipt** had defined the workflow? )

 If both are ready, you are now ready to setup the CODE!
+1. Go to the Multistage Approval System > Extensions > Apps Script.
+2. Copy the code from the main.gs and paste it into the Apps Script field.
+(Tips: Ctrl + a to hightlight all, Ctrl + c to copy and then Ctrl + p to paste 😉)
+3. There is only one field that needs to modified (assuming you are following all the previous steps) which is the